World shares are mixed as investors watch for further news on Trump's tariffs

 The S&P 500 fell 0.6% a day after climbing to a record high, ending the week at 6,460.26.
 The benchmark index ended August with a 1.9% gain, its fourth straight month of gains.
 It’s now up 9.8% so far this year.

-Losses in technology weighed on the market, offsetting gains in health care and other sectors.
+Losses in technology shares weighed on the market, offsetting gains in health care and other sectors.

 Dell Technologies slid 8.9% for the biggest decline among S&P 500 stocks a day after the company reported second-quarter revenue that exceeded analysts’ expectations, but noted that margin pressures and weakness in PC revenue.

-The most recent government data suggests hiring has slowed sharply since this spring, raising alarm over the direction of the broader economy.

-Meanwhile, the latest reading in a survey of U.S. consumers by the University of Michigan showed sentiment soured in August, hitting its lowest level since May due to concerns about prices and the economy.

-In other dealings early Monday, U.S. benchmark crude oil shed 23 cents to $63.78 per barrel.
-Brent crude, the international standard, fell 25 cents to $67.23 per barrel.
+In other dealings early Monday, U.S. benchmark crude oil reversed earlier losses, gaining 62 cents to $64.63 per barrel.
+Brent crude, the international standard, advanced 60 cents to $68.08 per barrel.